carloslabra/pa-documentation/manual/post/post_processing_options.md

 # Processing options

-This is the main P4 processing control setting.
+This is the main Particle-Analytics processing control setting.
 It is used to define the input files, averaging parameters, and output options.

 Frames: